TizenTeam/tau/HACKING.md

     file://<path>/demos/gallery/index.html?debug=true

-where `<path>` is the full, absolute (with leading /) path to your checked out copy of the web-ui-fw repo.
+where `<path>` is the full, absolute (with leading /) path to your checked out copy of the tizen-web-ui-fw repo.

 Also note that each time you change your widget code, you'll need to do `make clean && make` to rebuild the CSS and JS files.